TechLadies/ruby-workshop-2017/notes/ruby_101.md

 What happens when you call a function, is that whatever is inside the function body gets executed.
 The parameters that a function take are just variables, so when you called the function, you passed the value 10 to octopus x, and inside the function, you do something with octopus x.

 > **Sidenote: the `return` statement**
-> Yes, of course, that function could really just have had one line
+> Yes, of course, that function could really just have had one line.
 > But I wanted to break it down bit by bit.
-> Also, in Ruby, the `return` statement isn't actually necessary in this case, because Ruby implicitly returns the value the last line of the function evaluate to
+> Also, in Ruby, the `return` statement isn't actually necessary in this case, because Ruby implicitly returns the value the last line of the function evaluates to.

 Why do we need functions?
 Because they allow us to group logical units of computation together and reuse them elsewhere, reducing duplication in our code.
 The function name also serves to describe what the bunch of code contained in it does, making your code more readable.
 In other words, functions allow us to create *abstractions*.